stephenajulu/stephenajulu.com/content/blog/my-investment-strategy.md

 Note: I haven't listed savings, retirement funds, life insurance, and the likes, simply because they don't belong in this category.
 If you'd like me to talk about them kindly comment down below.

+My plan is to live solely on investments.

 That's it for today.

 Hope you have a great one!